Sign up for Pathmind

 Writing the Reward Function and Training

 Now click Train Policy, and training will begin.
 It should take about 10 minutes for training to complete.
+Keep in mind that the Learning Progress charts won't look very interesting because this introductory example is too basic.

 Once training is complete, export the policy.